Write a c3d file using the C++ ezc3d library.

 This function takes an c3d object in R and writes it to a c3d file.
 The function creates a new c3d file from scratch and inserts all point data, analog data and parameters in the file.
 Note that the resulting file will show minor discrepancies compared to the original file (e.g., in terms of file structure).
 During import and export minor rounding errors can occur.

-Force platform data export is currently not supported.
-The header parameters will not be exported but recreated based on the parameter section.
+The header parameters of the c3d object will not be exported but recreated based on the parameter section.
 If you want to change the header you should change the appropriate parameters instead.

 Be cautious when writing a modified c3d object to an c3d file, as internal